mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~

 Now the tree hash of any non-leaf node is recursively defined to be the hash of
-its `ParentNodeHashInput`.
-This includes an optional `ParentNode`
+its ParentNodeHashInput.
+The `parent_node` field MUST be populated if and only
-object depending on whether the node is blank or not.
+if the parent node contains a value (i.e., it is not blank).

 ~~~ tls
 struct {